don/BluetoothSerial/README.md

  * Will *not* connect Android to Android (https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
  * Will *not* connect iOS to iOS
  * Android Target SDK must be 22 or less.
 New Permission model for SDK 23 (Android 6.0) not yet implemented
- * iOS does not work with the Phonegap Build service.
-The required plugin [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) which adds plist entries is unable to do this for Phonegap build.
-See discussions on that plugin's githib page..

 # Installing